Conditional Normalizing Flows for Forward and Backward Joint State and Parameter Estimation: Results

 While the advantage of performing joint forward and backward conditional state estimation may not be readily apparent in the context of autonomous vehicles, it is certainly evident with epidemiological data.
 For applications in epidemiology, making past and future estimates for the number of susceptible, infected or recovered individuals from a snapshot of uncertain observations in time can lead to an improved understanding of disease progression dynamics.
 Also, estimates of the progression of the underlying system parameters are essential to inform public health policies.

-In Figure~\ref{fig:sir_single_run_2x3_large} we visualize $1\sigma$ uncertainty regions for forward and backward state density estimation resulting from training using a single SIR model solution (one set of $\beta$, $\gamma$ and initial conditions).
-We also compare the results for various conditioning operators.
-Furthermore, Table~\ref{tab:res_sir_single_run_l2_split} shows the mean KL divergence between 1,000 samples from estimated conditional densities and the true underlying distributions at randomly chosen points along the SIR model trajectory.
-The results demonstrate that all conditional flows achieve a low KL divergence when applied to the SIR model compared to the multimodal autonomous driving dataset.
-Among the conditioning operators, Mamba-SSM achieves the lowest KL-divergence in the susceptible compartment for both forward and backwards state estimation.
+In Figure~\ref{fig:transformer_forward_single} we visualize $1\sigma$ uncertainty regions for forward state density estimation resulting from training using a single SIR model solution (one set of $\beta$, $\gamma$ and initial conditions).
+The illustration in Figure~\ref{fig:transformer_forward_single} considers only the transformer-based conditioning operator, but we aggregate results from all three proposed architectures.
+Table~\ref{tab:res_sir_single_run_l2_split} shows the mean KL divergence between 1,000 samples from estimated conditional densities and the true underlying distributions at randomly chosen points along the SIR model trajectory.
+Among the conditioning operators, Mamba-SSM achieves the lowest KL-divergence in all compartments for both forward and backwards state estimation.
 We attribute this performance to the temporal dependencies and unimodal nature of the SIR trajectories.
 Mamba's selective state-space architecture is particularity well-suited to capture a trajectory governed by ODEs because it maintains a latent representation of the system, thus explaining its strong performance compared to the transformer architectures which rely more on local context.
-That said, the transformer architectures exhibit lower KL divergence in the infected and recovered compartments.